Autodesk-Forge/Data_Exchange_Samples/1.Access_Exchange_Container/README.md

 }
 ```

-The item pointing to the needed exchange can be identified based on the name given to the exchange; though, make sure that its `attributes.extension.type` is set to `items:autodesk.bim360:FDX`.
+The item pointing to the needed exchange can be identified based on the name given to the exchange, but first, make sure that its `attributes.extension.type` is set to `items:autodesk.bim360:FDX`.

 ### 5. Get the exchange container